-TRANSark is the shared vision of a transdisciplinary group of educational programs at NTNU, a pedagogical development centre with the ambition of contributing to the emerging paradigm shift in higher education.
+TRANSark is the shared vision of a transdisciplinary group of educational programs at the Faculty of Architecture and Design, a pedagogical development centre with the ambition of contributing to the emerging paradigm shift in higher education.
 Whilst being ‘best’ refers to practice within existing paradigms, ‘next’ represents the practice we need today, in order to remain relvant in the future.

 We live in times of major transition.
 Climate change and frequent economic or environmental crises affect all areas of the globe, whilst new technologies, social media and cultural mobility are radically altering our world-view.
 Consequently, today’s knowledge will soon become outdated and will no longer suffice to find the right answers.
 Change in pedagogical practice has been slow when compared to these developments.